Stuycs-K/final-project-4-baroib-chowdhuryt/PRESENTATION.md

 *run ```make audio_track ARGS="src/sample1.wav"``` to play audio from src/sample1.wav and view its waveform*

 # FREQUENCY MODULATION
-*run ```make audio_diff ARGS="src/sample1.wav src/sample2.wav"``` to view the differences between audio1 and audio2*
+Frequency modulation (FM) is the encoding of information in a carrier wave by varying the instantaneous frequency of the wave.
 The modulation index is the ratio of the frequency deviation of the modulated signal to the message signal bandwidth.
-Takes the dominant frquency in both wav files to FM
+Our FM has a deviation of 1.
+Typically the carrier signal has constant amplitude, frequency, and phase.
+Since our audios aren't constant, we modulated every one second of the fifteen seconds of two audios and concatenated it.
+Our FM audio has varying amplitudes and frequencies.

+*run ```make audio_diff ARGS="src/sample1.wav src/sample2.wav"``` to view the modulated audio of audio1 and audio2*